-- New buildings should be on the highest available natural ground, unless it can be demonstrated that this is impracticable. - The access way to the building envelope should not traverse land where the 100 year ARI (or 1% AEP) flood depth is determined to be more than 300 mm; and should not be subject to flooding where during the 100 year ARI flood (or 1% AEP), the product of depth and velocity exceeds 0.4 metres squared per second. - New or replacement buildings should be constructed to minimise potential for disrupting flood water flow. - New or replacement dwellings should be constructed on stumps (or piers) and bearers unless the Floodplain Management Authority has advised otherwise in writing. - New or replacement buildings should be aligned with the longest wall parallel to the direction of flood flow unless it can be demonstrated that this cannot be practically achieved and/or the Floodplain Management Authority has advised in writing that an alternative alignment is acceptable. - New or replacement buildings should use water resistant building materials from ground level up to the NFPL. - The ground surface under raised building floors should be sloped or mounded to ensure flood water freely drains away from the sub floor area following recession of a flood. - Cladding to the subfloor structure of dwellings should have openings or be of an open style (such as spaced timber boards) to allow automatic entry and exit of flood water for all floods up to the 100 year ARI event. - Outbuildings associated with a new or existing dwelling, including sheds and garages should: - be designed to minimise damage caused by flooding to the structure, such as by providing openings (doors or vents) in external walls to allow free entry and draining of flood water, using water resistant building materials and raising electrical fittings above the 100 year ARI flood level. - Building fill pads should be constructed in accordance with the level for level flood storage and conveyance maintenance principles of the Floodplain Management Authority Guidelines for Floodplain Cut and Fill.
+- New or replacement dwellings should be constructed on stumps (or piers) and bearers unless the Floodplain Management Authority has advised otherwise in writing. - New or replacement buildings should be aligned with the longest wall parallel to the direction of flood flow unless it can be demonstrated that this cannot be practically achieved and/or the Floodplain Management Authority has advised in writing that an alternative alignment is acceptable. - New or replacement buildings should use water resistant building materials from ground level up to the NFPL. - The ground surface under raised building floors should be sloped or mounded to ensure flood water freely drains away from the sub floor area following recession of a flood. - Cladding to the subfloor structure of dwellings should have openings or be of an open style (such as spaced timber boards) to allow automatic entry and exit of flood water for all floods up to the 100 year ARI (1% AEP) event. - Outbuildings associated with a new or existing dwelling, including sheds and garages should be designed to minimise damage caused by flooding to the structure, such as by providing openings (doors or vents) in external walls to allow free entry and draining of flood water, using water resistant building materials and raising electrical fittings above the 100 year ARI (1% AEP) flood level. - Building fill pads should be constructed in accordance with the level for level flood storage and conveyance maintenance principles of the Floodplain Management Authority Guidelines for Floodplain Cut and Fill.